Respiratory Care

 Program Description

 The Respiratory Care program is a 24-month, six-semester program that begins in the fall semester.
-The Respiratory Care program is unique from other programs because students have clinical bedside experiences with their respiratory faculty every semester beginning in the first spring semester.
-Additionally, Respiratory Care students develop decision-making and critical thinking skills with the use of clinical simulation.
+The Respiratory Care Program provides the student with classroom theory, practice laboratories, and supervised clinical experiences.
+Respiratory Care students have bedside experiences with preceptors beginning in the second fall semester.
+Students receive rotations in all major areas of Respiratory Care.
+This includes general patient care, neonatal, pediatrics, critical care, home care, sleep study, and long-term care.
 Upon successful competition of the program, students earn an Associate in Applied Science degree and are eligible to take the National Board of Respiratory Care credentialing exams.

-The AAS Degree Respiratory Therapy program located in Lancaster, PA, program number 200558, is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com).
+The AAS Degree Respiratory Therapy program located in Lancaster, PA, program number 200558, is accredited by the Commission on Accreditation for Respiratory Care.
 For more information, contact the Commission on Accreditation for Respiratory Care at 264 Precision Boulevard, Telford, TN 37690 or (817) 283-2835.

 Mission